cristianiniguez/PlatziCodingChallenge/README.md

 * Día 37: ¿Qué pasaría si?
 * Día 38: Juego de Dados
 * Día 39: Avanzando nuestro juego de dados
-* Día 39: ¿Te conviene esta apuesta?
+* Día 40: ¿Te conviene esta apuesta?
+* Día 41: Pick a Character!